Mech-Elites: Illuminating the Mechanic Space of GVGAI: Experiments

 If the constraint test is passed, the level's fitness is evaluated according to Equation \ref{eq:fitness}, where $w$ is 0.25 and $(1-w)$ is 0.75 in the Zelda and RealPortals experiments.
 Plants and Solarfox levels are more dependent on tile uniformity and open areas, as opposed to Zelda and RealPortals.
 Therefore, $w$ was 0.2 while $(1-w)$ is 0.8 for thes experiments.
 After evaluation, the chromosome is compared to its respective dimensional family, as specified in Section \ref{sec:CME}.

-After evaluation, the system populates the next generation using the elites and infeasible populations contained in the MAP-Elite cells.
-A newly initialized level has a 50\% chance of being mutated from the elite/feasible population of a MAP-Elite cell.
+After evaluation, the system populates the feasible and infeasible populations within the MAP using the newly generated levels.
+For all four games, a single MAP-Elite cell is allowed to store a maximum of $20$ infeasible levels and $1$ ``feasible'' level which we call the ``elite'' level.
+A newly initialized level has a 50\% chance of being mutated from the elite level of a MAP-Elite cell.
 Otherwise, the level is mutated from the cell's best level from the infeasible population.
-This repolulation process is iteratively done until the generation contains $50$ new chromosomes.
-For all four games, a single MAP-Elite cell is allowed to store a maximum of $20$ infeasible levels and $1$ elite level.
-Each experiment ran for a total of 500 iterations.